 - You can then select Geography to see from where these female viewers are watching your content.

-- Select a video or country to get even more specific information.
+- Select a video or country/region to get even more specific information.

-Note that you may only be able to see Demographics data for a subset your viewers, and the data may not represent the overall composition of your traffic.
+You may only be able to see Demographics data for a subset of your viewers.
+The data may not represent the overall composition of your traffic.